Devils rally from 2 goals down, beat Canucks 3-2 in shootout

+VANCOUVER, British Columbia (AP) — After failing to score on his first three tries in a shootout, Damon Severson came finally broke through for the New Jersey Devils.

-VANCOUVER, British Columbia (AP) — Damon Severson scored in the seventh round of the shootout to give the New Jersey Devils a 3-2 win over the Vancouver Canucks on Friday night.
+Severson scored in the seventh round of the tiebreaker to give the Devils a 3-2 win over the Vancouver Canucks on Friday night.

+“I was lucky to have the guys call me tonight and be confident I was going to get the winner,” he said after scoring on a forehand deke.
+“It was nice to see the puck go in. … I did the move in practice the other day and scored, so I had to stick with it.”

 Kevin Rooney and Stefan Noesen scored 7:53 apart in the third period to tie the score after the Devils trailed 2-0.
 MacKenzie Blackwood stopped 25 shots to give New Jersey its second straight win after a seven-game skid (0-6-1).